Non-Abelian Chiral 2-Form and M5-Branes: Introduction

-As we know, string theories in ten dimensions can be unified by the eleven dimensional M-theory, where the basic objects are M2-branes and M5-branes (the magnetic version of M2-branes in the sence that M5-branes couple to the dual background three form C-field in 11D supergravity).
-One could consider that M-branes are the most fundamental objects we have.
-(For some recent review papers of M-theory branes, see \cite{review}), and as a way to understand the mysterious nature of the M-theory, it is desirable to understand properties of these branes as much as possible.
-The description of a single M2-brane or a single M5-brane had already known for quite a long time, while the understanding of multiple M2 branes gained ground in the past few years by BLG and ABJM theory \cite{BLG} \cite{ABJM}.
-It is interesting to start thinking about the question that how to describe multiple M5-branes. \\
+Our motivation comes from string/M theory.
+Five string theories in ten dimensions can be unified by the eleven dimensional M-theory, where the basic objects are M2-branes and M5-branes (which can be viewed as the magnetic dual of M2-branes in the sence that M5-branes couple to the dual background three form C-field in 11D supergravity).
+Strings and D-branes can be viewed as compactified M-branes.
+Therefore, one could say that M-branes are the most fundamental (theoretical) objects we have.
+(For some review papers of M-theory branes, see \cite{review}.)
+In order to understand the mysterious nature of the M-theory, it is certainly desirable to better understand the bacis properties (symmetry structure) of these M-branes.
+The description of a single M2-brane or a single M5-brane had already known for quite a long time.
+The understanding of multiple M2 branes gained ground in the past few years by the so-called BLG and ABJM theory \cite{BLG} \cite{ABJM}.
+It is reasonable to start thinking about the formulation of multiple M5-branes. \\

-The physical degrees of freedom of the six-dimensional worldvolume theory of a M5-brane \cite{mM5} consist of the so-called $N = (2, 0)$ tensor supermultiplet, which contains two-form gauge potentials with self-dual field strengths, five scalars, and two chiral spinors, where scalars and spinors can be interpreted as Goldstone bosons and fermions associated with broken translation symmetries and supersymmetries.
-When the 11D M theory is compactified on a circle, it gives the 10D type IIA superstring theory.
-Some of p-branes in the IIA theory have simple M-theory interpretations.
-In particular, wrapping one dimension of the M5-brane on the compact spatial dimension gives the IIA D4-brane theory.
-These D4-branes must arise as the dimensional reduction of the 6D five-brane world-volume theory.
-This is one of the criteria to construct M5-brane theory.
-Throughout this thesis, we will only focus on the gauge field sector, because the gauge field part brings the most subtle issues. \\
+The physical degrees of freedom of the 6-dimensional worldvolume theory of a M5-brane \cite{mM5} consist of the so-called $N = (2, 0)$ tensor supermultiplet, which contains two-form gauge potentials with self-dual field strengths, five scalars, and two chiral spinors.
+These scalars and spinors can be interpreted as Goldstone bosons and fermions associated with broken translation symmetries and supersymmetries.
+When the 11-dimensional M theory is compactified on a circle, it effectively reduce to the 10-dimensional type IIA superstring theory if the radius of the circle $R\to 0$.
+D-branes in the IIA theory have M-theory interpretations.
+In particular, wrapping one dimension of M5-branes on the compact spatial dimension gives the IIA D4-branes theory.
+This is one of the main criteria to construct M5-branes theory.
+Throughout this thesis, we will focus on the gauge field sector.
+We also believe that the gauge field's part brings the most subtle issues. \\